anabolyc/esp8266-uart-terminal-ota/README.md

 ### Where to buy

-Soon to ba evailable on Tindie
+Soon to ba available on Tindie